A Texas Man Was Eaten By Dogs, Authorities Don’t Know If He Was Alive Or Dead When It Happened

 — melissa whitfield (@myssi) July 10, 2019

 Authorities seized 16 of the dogs, the other two of whom had been killed by their peers.
-13 of them were put down; it’s not clear, as of this writing, what became of the other three.
+Thirteen of them were put down; it’s not clear, as of this writing, what became of the other three.

 Dogs are, culturally anyway, considered the most loyal of man’s animal companions.
 But when driven to extremes by hunger, says National Geographic, even domesticated dogs will eat their owners’ bodies if they feel they have no other choice.